sdclibbery/tradr/README.md

-start: set limit sell above, and limit buy below, initial price every x minutes: if either filled, remember last buy or sell fill price as appropriate if current price is below last sell fill price, set buy limit below current price if current price is above last buy fill price, set sell limit above current price Run this bot automatically from monitor?
+start: set limit sell above, and limit buy below, initial price every x minutes: if either filled, remember last buy or sell fill price as appropriate if there are no fill prices yet, track both buy and sell with current price if current price is below last sell fill price, set buy limit below current price if current price is above last buy fill price, set sell limit above current price so, the buy price tracks where we've sold, and the sell price tracks where we've bought...
+Run this bot automatically from monitor?
 !
 Consider writing tests for bots that assert the behaviour and that they don't screw up in scenarios !
 Even a kind of soak/property based testing with random or historic data to see how much profit they make?